Baby's Day Out

-Baby's Day Out is a 1994 American adventure comedy film directed by Patrick Read Johnson and written by John Hughes, who also served as producer.
-Starring Joe Mantegna, Lara Flynn Boyle, Joe Pantoliano, and Brian Haley, the film centers on a wealthy baby's abduction by three criminals, his subsequent escape and adventure through Chicago while being pursued by the criminals.
+Baby's Day Out is a 1994 American crime comedy film directed by Patrick Read Johnson and written by John Hughes.
+Starring Joe Mantegna, Lara Flynn Boyle, Joe Pantoliano, and Brian Haley, the film centers on a wealthy baby's abduction by three clumsy criminals, and his subsequent escape and adventure throughout Chicago while being pursued by his kidnappers.

-Released on July 1, 1994, by 20th Century Fox in the United States, the film was a box-office bomb, grossing only $30 million against a $48 million budget.
-Despite being panned by critics, it has since gained a cult following.
-Baby's Day Out was a commercial success in India.
+Released on July 1, 1994, by 20th Century Fox in the United States, Baby's Day Out was a box-office bomb, grossing only $30 million against a $48 million budget, and was panned by critics.
+However, it was a commercial success in the Indian subcontinent and has since gained a cult following.